Ganesh-Thorat-01/GenAi-Based-Resume/README.md

 This repository contains a **Retrieval-Augmented Generation (RAG)** based chatbot that uses Generative AI to answer questions about **Ganesh Thorat's** resume.
 The chatbot is built using **Streamlit** and **LangChain**, leveraging **Google's Generative AI** for embeddings and natural language responses.
 It allows interviewers to interact with the chatbot and inquire about Ganesh's professional experience, skills, and more.

-You can access the deployed version of the chatbot here: [GenAI-Based Resume Chatbot](https://ganeshthorat.streamlit.app/)
+You can access the deployed version of the chatbot here: <a href="https://ganeshthorat.streamlit.app/" target="_blank">GenAI-Based Resume Chatbot</a>

 ## Table of Contents
 - [Overview](#overview)